EbyKripty/infra-routing/.github/ISSUE_TEMPLATE/project_template.md

 # Project Overivew

-A breif description of what the project.
+A brief description of what the project.
 Why do we have this project, what are its goals.
 Remember to add the "Project" label to this issue.

 ## Timeline

 Start and finish date.
 Remember that projects MUST take more than 6 weeks to complete.
 Anything shorter than that is an issue, not a project.
-Remeber to also put the timeline in the timeline feild (somewhere to the right of this).
+Remember to also put the timeline in the timeline feild (somewhere to the right of this).

 ## Dependancies & Blockers